AGENDA

 CASE STUDY: Steps to manage risk and maximize production with a large number of blade defects in the operating fleet

-• How to apply an agile approach to maintenance and repairs?
+• How to apply an agile approach?

 • Overview and evaluation of a good repair